simon-0215/UNO-Flip-3D/README.md

-│   ├── DevelopmentPlan/          # Gantt chart, schedule, and team roles │   ├── ProblemStatementAndGoals/    # Problem Statement and Goal of the project │   ├── Presentation/             # Final project expo poster and demo presentations │
+│   ├── DevelopmentPlan/          # Gantt chart, schedule, and team roles │   ├── ProblemStatementAndGoals/    # Problem Statement and Goal of the project │   ├── Presentation/             # Final project expo poster and demo presentations
+|   |-- UserGuide                 # User guide for setup and using our software
+│
 ├── refs/                         # Reference material (e.g., UNO Flip rules, research) │